sciencehistory/software_inventory/README.md

 chmod -R 777 web/sites/default/files/
 ```

-At this point, your apache server should see a rudimentary Drupal site.
+At this point, your Apache server should see a rudimentary Drupal site if you point it at the `web` directory.

-Copy down the production database:
+### Set up the database.

+Make sure you have a copy of the production database on hand at `software_inventory_from_production.sql`.

 ```
+drop database chemheri_software_inventory;
-drop database chemheri_software_inventory;create database chemheri_software_inventory  CHARACTER SET utf8mb4 COLLATE utf8mb4_0900_ai_ci;use chemheri_software_inventory;source software_inventory_from_production.sql;
+create database chemheri_software_inventory  CHARACTER SET utf8mb4 COLLATE utf8mb4_0900_ai_ci;
+use chemheri_software_inventory;
+source software_inventory_from_production.sql;
 ```

 Clear the cache:

 ```
 drush cr
 ```
-Now point your Apache server at the web directory.
-You should see the site.
+Now, if you point your Apache server at the web directory, you should see the site.

-You may want to write a script or two to automate copying up and down the files and the code from a2.

 ### Gotcha: MySQL collation